-In our school we plan History as part of our whole school themed Curriculum and the aims and objectives are covered presently through termly topics in our long term plan, as well as special themed activities such strips to areas of local interest as well as visitors to the school.
-Progression in planning is laid out for each class year groups.
+In our school we plan History as part of our Inspire Curriculum and the aims and objectives are covered presently through the topics in our long term plan, as well as special themed activities such as trips to areas of local interest as well as visitors to the school.
+Medium term planning is laid out for each class year groups.
 Learning activities should be sequenced to ensure progression and continuity throughout the school.